…in terms of climate and the natural surroundings:

 Think about the Glacier Bay Session like you would a study abroad program.
 We may operate in the United States, but rural Alaska is culturally distinct from much of America – especially its urban centers.
 Because our students come from all across the country, though, it is likely that you will have peers who share your experiences and your understanding of the world.
 In most cases, you will also have a fellow student who hails from your home institution.

 Nevertheless, a study abroad program in Toronto or London may in fact feel closer to home than the program we offer.
 Expect to chop your the firewood that heats your living quarters.
 Expect the internet to be too spotty for Netflix.
 Expect to work closely with people who hold different political, religious, and cultural commitments than you.
 Just as if you were in a foreign country, we expect you to adapt to these new ways of being in the world.
 And we expect you to treat all community members with respect, humanity, and generosity.

 ….in terms of housing:

 Students will live in the Student Bunkhouse.
-Downstairs is a porch, laundry and storage room, living area, shower room, and large kitchen.
-An upstairs loft has twelve barracks-style bunk beds, divided down the middle and from the large window by blackout curtains.
-These curtains can block the sunlight during the long days surrounding the solstice and can provide a modicum of privacy.
-However, students should prepare for an intensely community-oriented living environment and a limited supply of personal space.
+Downstairs is a porch, laundry and storage room, living area, kitchen, and changing room.
+An upstairs loft has twelve barracks-style bunk beds.
+Students should prepare for an intensely community-oriented living environment and a limited supply of personal space.
 Inian Islands Institute students use outhouses (both traditional and composting), available a very short walk from the Student Bunkhouse.

 ….in terms of work load: